Monero is a secure, untraceable and resilient digital currency. Read Monero vs Bitcoin: Privacy and Design Trade-offs.

 Overview

 If you'd like to create your own OpenAlias address, you must own or control your own domain name.
 You cannot currently request that e.g. a gmail.com address have an OpenAlias associated with it.
-However, as the standard becomes popular, we are optimistic email providers will support this standard.
+However, as the standard becomes more widely adopted, email providers may support this in the future.

 Let's say your email address is alice@example.com.
 OpenAlias automatically replaces the '@' sign with a '.' - which means that the configuration we are about to show you will allow payments to be sent to you at either 'alice@example.com' or at 'alice.example.com'.